ClementTsang/bottom/README.md

 ### Manual

 There are a few ways to go about doing this.
-Note that the MSRV is 1.40.0.
+Please build using stable.
 For example:

 ```bash
 # If required, update Rust on the stable channel